 Our mission is to advance service and volunteerism by informing, connecting, and promoting opportunities and resources that enrich the lives of Hoosiers.

-Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Good to Great plan.
+Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Serve Indiana State Service Plan 2016-2018.

-AmeriCorps*State provides opportunities for Americans to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
-This is a national program administered by the Corporation for National and Community Service.
+AmeriCorps*State provides opportunities for individuals to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
+This is a national program administered by the Corporation for National and Community Service (CNCS).
 In Indiana, the AmeriCorps*State grant is administered by Serve Indiana.
-Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants based on Serve Indiana Commission guidance.
-The office provides technical training and support to sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
+Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants.
+It also provides training and technical assistance to support sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
 The performance of each program is tracked and measured to established targets and outcomes.

-Serve Indiana Awards for Excellence – Awards are our opportunity to honor some amazing individuals in our community that volunteer or serve.
-There are eight different categories (youth, volunteer, faith, national service, corporate, service-learning, lifetime, and volunteer program) and anyone can nominate their friend, co-worker, or family member.
-There are instructions and qualification rules listed on our website.
-Nominations generally open in the spring and are due in the summer with the award ceremony happening in October.
+Serve Indiana Awards for Excellence:The awards event is Serve Indiana’s opportunity to honor individuals in Indiana communities that volunteer or serve.
+There are eight different categories (youth, volunteer, faith, national service, corporate, service-learning, lifetime, and volunteer program) and applications are open to any person who would like to make a nomination.
+Nominations generally open in the spring and are due in the summer with the award ceremony happening in the fall.